When will my order be ready?

 All our meat is vacuumed sealed and packaged in boxes; a quarter cow fits in three boxes.
 Ground meats unless otherwise ordered come in 1-pound chubs.

-No. Cows are herbivores, they are designed to eat grass.
+No. Cows and sheep are herbivores, they are designed to eat grass.
 On occasion we do have to feed hay due to weather.
 When we do feed hay we feed pasture and source verified hay, free of synthetic fertilizers.

 We feed our chickens a free choice GMO free grain ration we have specifically mixed for our farm.
 We feed our chickens at night after they have spent most of the day foraging on fresh grass, this ensures that our chickens and turkeys get at least 60% of their diet from grass, bugs, seeds and whatever else they find on pasture.